sezero/quakespasm/README.txt

   o  Made Quake shareware 1.00 and 1.01 versions to be recognized
      properly.

+  o  Fixed control-character handling in unicode mode.

   o  Made the keypad keys to send separate key events in game mode.

+  o  Ctrl-V text pasting support from OS clipboard to console (windows-
+     only for now.)

   o  Fixed increased (more than 32) dynamic lights.